 Comparing opposing brand communications can reveal what makes each competitor unique, as well as surfacing any commonalities.
 By analysing your competitor’s websites, social posts and advertising collateral, you can pinpoint the words and tone of voice your competitors are using to promote their own products and communicate with their consumer base.
 This enables brands and agencies to figure out how to differentiate themselves, as well as identifying any whitespace.

 Building comparisons using text data can reveal how people are talking about different brands, products or services.
 This provides a unique understanding of how consumers perceive your brand in relation to your competitors.
-Relative Insight can help you track brand mentions and changing sentiment, turning social listening data in to powerful competitor insights.
+Relative Insight can help you track brand mentions and changing sentiment, turning social listening data in to powerful competitor insights as a form of benchmarking.

 Customer feedback and CX